If you are looking for a day trip from Boston with history and a lot of fun, a day trip from Boston to Salem is the answer.

 Spooky Things to Do in Salem, Massachusetts with Kids

-When my oldest son and I came for a visit late one September, we were looking to experience Salem’s spookiness.
+When my oldest son (he was 12 at the time) and I came for a visit late one September, we were looking to experience Salem’s spookiness.
 If you want to see Salem at its spookiest, consider visiting at Halloween.

 Salem Witch Village

 My son wanted to learn more about witches.
 At the Salem Witch Village, we learned what lore was true and about the origins of some of our holidays.
 Our guide, Michael, did a great job educating us and keeping us entertained.
 The museum is on an alleyway with many other witch-themed attractions and haunted houses.